EOSIO/eosio.contracts/README.md

 * [eos v1.0.8](https://github.com/eosio/eos/tree/v1.0.8)

 To build the contracts and the unit tests:
-* First, ensure that your __eos__ is compiled to the symbol that you are wanting to target.
+* First, ensure that your __eos__ is compiled to the core symbol for the EOSIO blockchain that intend to deploy to.
 * Second, make sure that you have ```sudo make install```ed __eos__.
 * Then just run the ```build.sh``` in the top directory to build all the contracts and the unit tests for these contracts.
 If you want to skip building the unit tests, the option ```notests``` can be given to ```build.sh```.
 * Or, you can run the ```build.sh``` in a given contract folder to only build that contract.